Jeiwan/uniswapv3-book/src/milestone_3/cross-tick-swaps.md

 }
 ```

 `liquidityGross` tracks the absolute liquidity amount of a tick.
-It's needed to find if tick was flipped or not. `liquidityNet`, on the other hand, is a signed integer–it tracks the amount of liquidity added (in case of lower tick) or removed (in case of upper tick) when a tick is crossed.
+It's needed to find if a tick was flipped or not. `liquidityNet`, on the other hand, is a signed integer–it tracks the amount of liquidity added (in case of lower tick) or removed (in case of upper tick) when a tick is crossed.

-`liquidityNet` is set in `update` function:
+`liquidityNet` is set in the `update` function:
 ```solidity
 function update(
     mapping(int24 => Tick.Info) storage self,